Karatepe bilingual

-The Karatepe bilingual (8th century BC), also known as the Azatiwada inscription, is a bilingual inscription on stone slabs consisting of Phoenician and Luwian text each, which enabled the decryption of the Anatolian hieroglyphs.
+The Karatepe bilingual (8th century BC), also known as the Azatiwada inscription, is a bilingual inscription on stone slabs consisting of Phoenician and Luwian text each, which enabled the decipherment of the Anatolian hieroglyphs.
 The artifacts were discovered at Karatepe, southern Turkey by the archaeologists Helmuth Theodor Bossert (1889–1961) and Halet Çambel (1916–2014) in 1946.

-This inscription has served archaeologists as a Rosetta stone for deciphering the Luwian glyphs.
+This inscription has served archaeologists as a Rosetta Stone for deciphering the Luwian glyphs.
 The inscription is known as KAI 26.

 Contents

 The inscription reflects the activities of the kings of Adana from the "house of Mopsos", given in Hieroglyphic Luwian as mu-ka-sa- (often rendered as 'Moxos') and in Phoenician as Mopsos in the form mpš.
 It was composed in Phoenician and then translated to Hieroglyphic Luwian.

 This geographical area of Cilicia was known in various historical periods under the names of Quwe (Que), Luwian Adanawa, Hiyawa, and Classical 'Cilicia of the Plain'.
 Adana is the modern city in the area.

 As we learn from the inscription, its author is Azatiwada (or Azatiwata), the ruler of the town of Azatiwataya.
 He was also its founder; the inscription commemorates the town's foundation.
 Azatiwataya seems to have been one of the frontier towns of Adanawa.

 According to Ilya Yakubovich, the rulers of Quwe claimed Greek descent but, at some point, they adopted the Phoenician language.
 Their use of the Luwian was a concession to the indigenous population of Que.

 After the Greek Linear B script had been forgotten, these Greek colonists started using the Phoenician script, and this represented the first step toward the creation of the Greek alphabet.